Historiography of India: Criticism

 Hindutva ideology has been linked to threats to academics and students, both in India and the United States.
 For instance, in 2011, Hindutva activists successfully led a charge to remove an essay about the multiple narratives of Ramayanas from Delhi University's history syllabus.
-Romila Thapar, one of India's most eminent historians, has faced repeated Hindutva-led attacks.
-The Hindu right has been responsible for pushback against scholars of South Asia and Hinduism based in North America, including Wendy Doniger and Sheldon Pollock.
+Romila Thapar, a world-renowned historian, has faced Hindutva-led attacks, with the claims that her works present Marxist and Eurocentric points of view.
+Hindutva scholars like Rajiv Malhotra has been responsible for pushback against white scholars specialising on South Asia and Hinduism based in North America, including Wendy Doniger and Sheldon Pollock on grounds of their supposed vested interests & racial prejudices against Indians.
 Under BJP leadership, the Indian state has been accused of monitoring scholars and denying some research access.

 In 2021, a group of North American-based scholars of South Asia formed a collective and published the Hindutva Harassment Field Manual to, they argue, answer the Hindutva threat to their academic freedom.
 They documented further incidents of Hindutva harassment of academics in North America, dating back to the 1990s.
 The Association for Asian Studies noted that Hindutva, described as a "majoritarian ideological doctrine" different from Hinduism, resorted to "increasing attacks on numerous scholars, artists, and journalists who critically analyze its politics".